News from FBC

 Through guided teachings, practical exercises, and meaningful group discussions, you’ll learn how to align your daily rhythms with the way of Jesus.
 This journey is for anyone looking to slow down, grow spiritually, and live with greater purpose in a world full of distractions.
 It’s an opportunity to deepen your faith and experience the life God designed for you.

-- Practicing the Way – This course is the starting place to begin this journey.
+Practicing the Way – This course is the starting place to begin this journey.
 It is designed to help get you started on the journey of spiritual formation, help you get unstuck if you’ve stalled out, or just guide you into taking your next step.
 Ultimately, its goal is to train you to live as an apprentice of Jesus: to be with Jesus, become like him, and do as he did.
 Eight weeks (eight sessions in person).
-Required course before the practices.
+Required course before the other practices.

 PREVIOUS COURSES OFFERED:

-- October 14-December 9, 2024, facilitated by Kris Tarkiewicz
+- Fall 2024, facilitated by Kris Tarkiewicz

-- Course Offering 1: January 21-March 4, 2025, facilitated by Kris Tarkiewicz
+- Winter 2025, facilitated by Kris Tarkiewicz

 - Fasting Practice is one of the most essential and powerful of all the practices of Jesus and, arguably, the single most neglected one in the modern, Western church.
 The Fasting Practice will train you in this ancient discipline, integrating your whole body into life with God.
 Prerequisite: Practicing the Way Course